Stochastic Replica Voting Machine Prediction of Stable Cubic and Double Perovskite Materials and Binary Alloys: Introduction

-The algorithm takes, as an input, the data from 197 known combinations of A and B ions out of which 121 are capable of forming a Perovskite structure \cite{formability}, see Fig. \ref{222}.
-From these data the algorithm learns which conditions should be met for the different elements in order to allow them to become Perovskite structure materials.
+Our algorithm takes, as an input, the data from known combinations of A and B cations that are capable of forming a perovskite structure, see, e.g., \cite{formability} and Fig. \ref{222} for perovskite formability and Appendix \ref{Sec:D} and Figure \ref{double-perovskite-figure} for double perovskite.
+From these data, the algorithm learns which conditions should be met for the different elements in order to allow them to form the perovskite structure.
 This is the so-called ``training process''.
-Following the training phase, the algorithm may test other combinations of A and B ions and predict "yes" answer for a stable Perovskite structure and "No" for unstable Perovskite structure.
-In machine learning parlance, we are training a new binary classifier over a set of known data.
-We then apply the trained classifier to investigate hitherto unknown chemical compositions in order to assess their viable formability as stable Perovskite.
-We will follow the prevalent practice of classifying the stability of candidate Perovskite materials by two figures of merit: (i) the ``tolerance ratio", $(r_{A}+ r_{X})/ \sqrt{2}(r_{B}+r_{X}) $ with $r_{i}$s being the radius of the ions, and (ii) the ``octahedral factor" $ r_{B}/r_{X}$ .
+Following the training phase, the algorithm may test other combinations of the ions; the algorithm will then yield a ``Yes" answer for a predicted stable perovskite structure and yield ``No" for compositions that are predicted to form an unstable perovskite structure.
+In the parlance of machine learning, we are training a new binary classifier over a set of known data.
+Once this training is complete, we then apply the trained classifier to investigate hitherto unknown chemical compositions in order to assess their formability as stable perovskites.
+We will follow the prevalent practice of classifying the stability of candidate perovskite materials by two well studied ratios: (i) the ``tolerance factor" and (ii) the ``octahedral factor".
+We will further study other features including electronegativity.

-We introduce and summarize our new algorithm (more details will be in a companion paper \cite{patrick}), and demonstrate its application to the classification (viable formability) of (1) Perovskite type compounds and (2) the classification of binary compounds.
+In the current work, we will introduce and summarize our new algorithm (general details are further discussed in Ref. \cite{patrick}), and demonstrate its utility for the classification (viable formability) of (1) perovskite-type compounds and (2) binary octet alloys.
 In both cases, we achieve high accuracy.
-Our results enable the prediction of new stable Perovskites and the properties of binary compounds.
-Other works, e.g., \cite{machine1+,machine2+,Turab} study various aspects of Perovskites with existing machine learning algorithms.
+Our method enables the prediction of new stable perovskites and the properties of binary compounds.
+Other works, e.g., \cite{machine1+,machine2+,Turab} study various aspects of perovskites with existing machine learning algorithms.
 In the current work, we employed a new and very general machine learning algorithm (whose details will be reported on in \cite{patrick}) and delineated new phase boundaries in the two classification problems that we investigated.

 Our bare binary classifier can be trivially extended to non binary (multi-class) problems via, e.g., the ``One-Versus-Rest'' approach \cite{Ryan Rifkin}.
-We will detail a 3-class problem when investigating two atom (``AB'') alloys.
+We will detail a 3-class problem when investigating binary (``AB'') alloys.